PritiSheoran/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-1.md

    ![](../media/Ch-5.png)

-   >**Note:** If the pop up "Discover an even better Azure AI Studio experience" appears, click close to dismiss it.
+   >**Note:** If the pop-up "Discover an even better Azure AI Studio experience" appears, click close to dismiss it.

 1. Click on **Deployments (1)** under **Shared Resources**, then select the **+ Deploy Model (2)** drop-down.
 Next, choose **Deploy Base Model (3)**.